rei/cov-rank/README.md

 **Default: `'npm tst'`**

-Test command to run within the repo to generate the coverage report summary.
+Test command to run within the repo.
+The test must generate a coverage summary report.
+See `--repo-cov-report`.

 ### `--repo-cov-report`
 #### [`'./coverage/coverage-summary.json'`]